richytong/arche-static-website/README.md

 ### [public/global.css](/public/global.css)

-CSS in this file is available in all HTML `.html` and JavaScript `.js` files.
+CSS in this file is applied to all HTML `.html` files.

 ### [public/index.html](/public/index.html)